Graduation

 Graduation is the official awarding of a degree after a student has successfully completed all required credit hours and major requirements.
-To officially graduate, a student must apply for graduation by the posted deadline.
+To graduate, students must submit a graduation application by the posted deadline.
 After final grades are posted, the student’s degree audit will confirm whether all university, college, and major requirements have been met.
-A degree is considered official when it is posted to the student’s transcript- typically two to three weeks after the fina term- not by participation in commencement ceremonies.
+A degree is considered official when it is posted to the student’s transcript- typically two to three weeks after the final term and not by participation in commencement ceremonies.

 If you encounter any issues when submitting your graduation application, send an email to bbacertification@mccombs.utexas.edu for assistance.

-If you do not submit your graduation application for Fall 2025, or if you apply but do not officially graduate, you will need to submit a new application for the semester in which you plan to graduate.
+If you do not submit your graduation application for Spring 2026, or if you apply but do not officially graduate, you will need to submit a new application for the semester in which you plan to graduate.

 Commencement is the celebratory ceremony, hosted by university officials, to publically and formally recognize students.
 Diplomas are not awarded during commencement, and participation in the ceremony does not confirm the awarding of a degree.